SecretFox/DressingRoomTweaks/README.md

 If there are no available colors then clothing won't be previewed.

 **Known Issues**
-* When switching from chat back to dressing room, user has to click on checkbox/scrollbar/searchfield for keybinds to work again.
+* When switching from chat back to dressing room, user has to click on checkbox/scrollbar/searchfield for the added keybinds to work again.
-* When switching from searchbar to chat input, user has to double click to start typing.
+* When switching from searchbar to chat input, user has to double click chat before they can start typing.
+* Im not sure i can put player into combat stance, and the scrollbar steals focus so the normal keybind wont work.
+So at least currently player has to open dressing room with weapon already out.

 [![alt text](https://i.imgur.com/812P61A.png "Download")](https://github.com/SecretFox/DressingRoomTweaks/releases)
 Install: unzip to `SWL\Data\Gui\Custom\Flash`